Case Study

 Note

 If the steps above do not resolve the issue, the Cloud PC may need to be reprovisioned.
-Reprovisioning (resetting the Cloud PC via the Windows 365 portal) will rebuild the device and re-register it in Azure AD and Intune, which often clears persistent "VDI device not found" errors.
+Reprovisioning rebuilds the device and re-registers it in Azure AD and Intune.